-Available in blocks of 5, 10 and 15, armed with a bow and an axe or sword, Extinction Warriors serve as the standard Foot Troops units of the army, while units of Crossbowmen provide missile menace, and Extinction Berserkers live up to their name.
-Equipped for both close combat and distanced fighting, horse-mounted Extinction Riders are the army’s Mounted Troops choice.
+Available in blocks of 5, 10 and 15, armed with a bow and an axe or sword, with both Hand-to-Hand Combat (H-t-H) and Shooting (S) values of 7+, Extinction Warriors serve as the standard Foot Troops units of the army.

-With an emphasis on brute force and aggression, Ogres and Giants make up the Monsters units of the Servants of Extinction, while chariots and ballistae are their preferred war machines.
+Effectively mounted versions of Extinction Warriors, Extinction Riders, armed with bows and axes or swords, are the Servants of Extinction’s Mounted Troops option.
+With an emphasis on brute force and aggression, Ogres and Giants make up the Monsters units of the Servants of Extinction, while chariots and ballistae are the force’s preferred war machines.

 Below are Shadows of Centralis Servants of Extinction Magic Cards (Magic Spells originally printed in the Shadows of Centralis book) which can be printed out, fixed to card, and used in games.